localstack/docs/content/en/contributing/integration-tests.md

 The following guiding principles apply to writing integration tests:

 -   Tests should pass when running against AWS:
     -   Don't make assumptions about the time it takes to create resources.
-If you do asserts after creating resources, use `poll_condition` or `retry` to wait for the resource to be created.
+If you do asserts after creating resources, use `poll_condition`, `retry` or one of the waiters included in the boto3 library to wait for the resource to be created.
     -   Make sure your tests always clean up AWS resources, even if your test fails!
 Prefer existing factory fixtures (like `sqs_create_queue`).
 Introduce try/finally blocks if necessary.
 -   Tests should be runnable concurrently:
     -   Protect your tests against side effects.
 Example: never assert on global state that could be modified by a concurrently running test (like `assert len(sqs.list_queues()) == 1`; may not hold!).